19hours/sg-statutes/Acts/Income Tax Act.md

 (10) This section shall not apply to —

-(a) a company or trustee of a trust fund, as the case may be, that is incorporated or constituted on or after 1st April 2019; or
+(a) a company or trustee of a trust fund, as the case may be, that is incorporated or constituted on or after 1 January 2025; or

 [Act 37 of 2014 wef 01/04/2014]

+[Act 32 of 2019 wef 01/04/2019]

 (b) a company or trustee of a trust fund, as the case may be, that —

-(i) is incorporated or constituted before 1st April 2019; and
+(i) is incorporated or constituted before 1 January 2025; and

 [Act 37 of 2014 wef 01/04/2014]

+[Act 32 of 2019 wef 01/04/2019]

 (ii) is not a prescribed person at any time before that date.